Can't Extend Volume or Extend Volume Not Available in Windows Server 2022? (3 Fixes)

 GPT Disk Supported, MBR Disk Limited by Conditions

-GPT disks are supported, but MBR disks have limitations: a maximum of 4 primary partitions and 2TB of disk capacity.
+GPT disks are supported, but MBR disks have limitations: a maximum of 4 primary partitions and a 2TB disk capacity.

 For a 4TB SSD or HDD initialized with MBR, the disk can only have partitions up to 2TB, leaving the remaining 2TB as unallocated space.
 This unallocated space cannot be added to any partition due to the MBR disk limit.